HxxxB/x/README.md

 ### Want a basic website/program?
 DM me on my handles and we can talk
 ### My PC specs can be found right [here](./pcspecs.html)
+### Add me on Steam if you want to join a Steam group I made idk

 ## Handles: